danpratt/running-zen/README.md

 ## What Works

-* Not much
+* Able to remotely load video from url
+* Able to count steps

 ## TODO

-* Change videos to model
-* Get videos to pull from VIMEO or YouTube or Firebase
+* Finish basic implementation
 * Create and upload running videos
-* Figure out how to pull info from remote to adjust video speed

 ## Contributing